misotanni/misotanni.github.io/fjs/en/compare.md

 C♯−, D, D♯−, E−, E♯−, F♯−, G−−, G♯−, A−, A♯−, B−−, B♯−, C♯−.

+### Notation Comparison

+This [comparison](../assets/comparison.pdf) of the three systems in practice uses a 12-bar harmonization of a medieval melody in the Dorian mode on D in 5-limit just intonation.
+The fact that it's 5-limit should give Johnston's system an unfair advantage... well, see for yourself.

+Listen to it:

+<audio controls><source src="../assets/audio_6.mp3" type="audio/mpeg"></audio>

 ## Verdict

 Unsurprisingly, the FJS is the best existing notation system for Just Intonation.
 Helmholtz-Ellis notation, unsurprisingly, is quite bad, being the first attempt at such a task.
 Johnston notation, given its absurd choice of the natural notes, is considerably worse than even Helmholtz-Ellis; its equal score is a result of figurative transfer error.
 The FJS significantly exceeds both Helmholtz-Ellis and Johnston notation in its task of notating JI.